jefdaj/gitit/README.markdown

   the dependencies.

-* Because Nix sandboxes all the GHC and cabal-related stuff for you, dynamically loading plugins is hard.
-I haven't gotten it to work.
+* Because Nix sandboxes all the GHC and cabal-related stuff for you, dynamically loading plugins is tricky.
+I haven't gotten it to work (although I hear other people don't have the same problems).
   Instead when I write plugins I put them in [Network/Gitit/Plugins][4] and import them explicitly from [Plugins.hs][5].
-  To improve runtime performance I also disable the `+plugins` compiler flag.
+  To improve runtime performance I also disable the `+plugins` compiler flag and the `IsLibrary` build target.

 * I swapped out the [filestore][6] library for my own fork that follows symlinks transparently.
 That was necessary because my lab wiki stores a lot of large